griendt/gd6/docs/docs/phases/2_construction.md

 ## Bivouac

-At the expense of `30` Influence Points, plus an additional `10` Influence Points for each Bivouac under your control, you can build a Bivouac on a land territory that:
+At the expense of `30` Influence Points, plus an additional `10` Influence Points for each Bivouac under your control at the start of this Turn, you can build a Bivouac on a land territory that:

 1. is under your control;
 2. does not already contain some construct (other than *HQ*);